Information for Participants

-What happens to your information when you participate in the registry…
+What happens to your data…

-Your health information will be used by the NGOR to generate reports for hospitals and clinicians; in publications, presentations, and future research projects that request registry data.
+Information collected by the NGOR will be used to generate reports for hospitals and clinicians for the purposes of supporting improvements in quality of care provided to women with gynaecological cancers and improvements in their outcome.
 Health professionals and researchers will use the information to ensure hospitals and other health care services are providing the most thorough and effective care for women with gynaecological cancers.

+Data will also be used in publications, presentations, and approved research projects that request registry data.
+Please note that all data is kept secure and confidential.
 The information will be reported in such a way that you as a participant, cannot be identified.
 Your information will only be reported as part of grouped statistics for the hospital, without any details that could identify you, unless your express written permission has been obtained, or in the unlikely instance that we are required to under Federal or State law.

 INFORMATION ABOUT GYNAECOLOGICAL CANCERS